 - Hand sanitizer.
 The zoo has several hand sanitizer stations throughout, as well as many bathrooms, but having your own stash of sanitizer is helpful.
 There are various animal encounters here that make you glad you brought it!

 - Pack a lunch.
 Did you know that you can eat lunch at the zoo?
 You can.
 There are picnic tables under a nice pavilion within the zoo, and some families enjoy the playground outside the zoo for picnicking/playing (have you checked out the hidden playground yet?).
 Don’t worry – there are also concessions if you find yourself starving and without a sandwich!

 - Use sun protection.
 Despite the many shaded areas, there are also lots of sunny spots as well, so a layer of sunscreen or a hat can help avoid sunburns.

 About John Ball Zoo

 The zoo is located at 1300 W. Fulton, Grand Rapids, MI 49504.

-Rates also vary depending on the season, with prices ranging $7.50 – $12.50 a person; kids one and under are always free, and there are discounts for students, seniors, and military.
+Rates also vary depending on the season, with prices ranging from $8.00 – $13.00 per person; kids one and under are always free.
+There are discounts for students, seniors, and military.